heyinwong/shakespeare-rag-chatbot/README.md

-# Whispers of Will: A Shakespeare AI Assistant
+# Whispers of Will: A Shakespeare AI Chatbot

 A locally-run chatbot that interprets Shakespeare’s plays, quotes, and characters — fully offline using open-source models.